PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![TXO with branching child transactions](./Basic_Transaction5.svg)

 This is slightly arbitrary, since the TXO could be spent in an infinite number of ways.
 However, it is instructive to see the different ways that we're expecting the TXO to be spent.
-In the following payment channels we'll be constructing many commitment transaction, each of which overrides all the previous commitment transaction, so this notation will be useful.
+In the following payment channels we'll be constructing many commitment transaction, each overriding the previous commitment transactions, so this notation will be useful.

 #### Transaction types